CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 #### Dice Roll Timing

 Before a roll is made for combat or a check, cards may be played that will modify the result of the roll.
 However, once the roll is actually made, no further cards may be played that modify the dice roll result.
 This modified result is used to determine _effects_ of the combat or check before any other actions are taken.
-When the effects of a dice roll require other actions (e.g., a successful strike requires a body check) those actions become the initial actions (any further rolls come first) in the next chain of effects after the roll.
+When the effects of a dice roll require other actions (e.g., a successful strike requires a body check) those actions become the initial actions (any further rolls come first) in the next chain of effects after the roll. <span id="page39" class="page-number">39</span>

 #### Timing Rules